TMA1

 Which agents are supported?

-Any agent that emits OpenTelemetry data.
+Any agent that emits OpenTelemetry data, plus a few via JSONL auto-discovery.
 Claude Code sends metrics and logs.
-Codex sends logs and traces, and can also emit native metrics when otel.metrics_exporter is configured.
-OpenClaw sends traces and metrics.
+Codex sends logs and metrics, and session JSONL is auto-parsed for conversation replay.
+GitHub Copilot CLI is zero-config: its session JSONL at ~/.copilot/session-state/ is auto-discovered.
+OpenClaw sends traces and metrics, and session JSONL is auto-parsed for conversation replay.
 Any OTel SDK app with GenAI semantic conventions works out of the box.
 The dashboard auto-detects the data source and shows the right view.

 Can I query the data with SQL?

 Yes.
 Run mysql -h 127.0.0.1 -P 14002 to connect to the local SQL endpoint, or open localhost:14000/dashboard/ for the built-in query UI.
-Raw traces are in opentelemetry_traces, logs in opentelemetry_logs, and native metric tables are auto-created from incoming OTel metrics.
+Traces are in opentelemetry_traces, logs in opentelemetry_logs, session data in tma1_hook_events and tma1_messages, and OTel metrics get auto-created tables.

 How much disk space does it use?